 Sometime after completion of the first semester, and by the eighth week of the second semester, all students should finalize their choice of major in the college.
 A student wishing to make a switch within the college uses the Change of Major Form to finalize his/her choice of major.

-Students not in good academic standing will be placed on academic probation following the first semester.
-They will, however, remain in the preliminary major for the entire second semester, and may confer with an academic advisor in the intended major department for guidance.
+Otherwise, students remain in the preliminary major for the entire second semester, and may confer with an academic advisor in the intended major department for guidance.
 The college reviews the student’s academic record following the second semester; if the student is on a pathway towards academic improvement (i.e., completed at least 12 CU-Boulder credit hours with engineering curriculum coursework, with a semester GPA of at least 2.250), he/she is then admitted into the destination major at that time.

 Because transfer students (including Intra-University Transfer students) will already have completed, at a minimum, two calculus and two appropriate science courses before transferring into the college, these students should apply directly to their destination choice of major.